stucchio/Homepage/content/medical_tourism.md

 On the cost side, the capitalist underpinnings of the system combined with obsessive cost consciousness of the average Indian has resulted in low and transparent costs to the customer.
 The costs aren't just low by American standards - they are low even relative to Indian wages.
 In the US, the billing error on a surgery like this might be approximately 1 year of salary for a typical programmer (say, $150k salary compared to a $117k billing error) and about 2x GDP/capita.
 In India the total price of 1.4 lac is 0.5-3x a typical programmers salary (0.5 lac - 5 lac) and about 1x GDP/capita.

 On net I highly recommend medical tourism as a way to get care.
 It's certainly how I'll get anything besides emergency work done.

+## Update, 2019

+I highly endorse Rajesh Parasnis.
+I've been moving slowly - adding perhaps 5lbs every 4 workouts - but my last deadlift was 3x6 at 290lb (my bodyweight is about 225).
+3 plates is within reach.
+That's hardly beast mode but it's far better than I ever expected in 2015.